wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

   .. versionadded:: 3.0.0

-This option allows to append custom extra data into JSON event.
-It is available when `log_format`_ is ``json``.
+This option allows for the addition of custom data in JSON events and is available when `log_format`_ is set to ``json``.

-It has the format ``key:value``, which means that it is necessary to include the atribute ``key`` to work properly.
-Thinking in the JSON alerts, it is possible to nest labels by splitting this atribute with dots.

-**Usage example:**
+Labels can be nested by separating the terms by a period.

-For example, this option could be used to distinguish the source of each log when monitoring several files simultaneously.
-This is done as shown below.
+This option can be used as follows to identify the source of each log entry when monitoring several files simultaneously:

 .. code-block:: xml